 See our Parents & Family International Passport page for information.

-International Passport officially begins with breakfast at 9 am on Friday, August 23.
-We strongly suggest students plan to arrive on campus on Thursday, August 22, as there are several important orientation activities scheduled on Friday--campus tours and setting up your banking.
-Please DO NOT plan to arrive before August 22.
-Housing is NOT available before August 22.
+International PASSPORT officially begins with breakfast at 9am on Friday, August 28.
+We strongly suggest students plan to arrive on campus on Thursday, August 27, as there are several important orientation activities scheduled on Friday--campus tours and setting up your banking.
+Please DO NOT plan to arrive before August 27.
+Housing is NOT available before August 27.

 Students with citizenship outside of the U.S. or Canada and here on student visas must attend International PASSPORT.
 It is optional for permanent residents or U.S. or Canadian citizens who have lived abroad for much of their lives.

-If you identify strongly with a non-American culture, then International PASSPORT is probably the right choice as there are several workshops on cultural adaption and more help given with setting up for life here in the U.S. However, if you are quite comfortable with the American culture and would just like an opportunity to meet with others like you, then PASSPORT IV might be a good choice as there will be an evening where you can meet with other “third culture students” and then later, all the new international students.
+If you identify strongly with a non-American culture, then International PASSPORT is probably the right choice as there are several workshops on cultural adaption and more help is given with setting up for life here in the U.S. (banking, shopping, etc).
+In addition, you'll begin your Calvin experience having gotten to know other students from all over the world.
+However, if you have spent significant time in the U.S. and feel comfortable with the culture here, PASSPORT III could be a good choice for you.

 Register online using e-Enroll.

-It costs $400.
-Regular PASSPORT is $250 so there is an additonal $150 for students attending International PASSPORT.
+It costs $425.
+Regular PASSPORT is $250 so there is an additional $175 for students attending International PASSPORT.

-We strongly suggest that you plan to arrive on campus on Thursday, August 22, as there are several important pre-orientation activities scheduled for Friday the next day-- a trip downtown, campus tours, and setting up your Banking.
-International Passport officially begins with dinner at 6:30 pm on Friday, August 23.
-Please do not plan to arrive later than 2pm on August 23 or before August 22.
-Housing is NOT available before August 22.
+We strongly suggest that you plan to arrive on campus on Thursday, August 25, as there are several important pre-orientation activities scheduled for Friday the next day-- a trip downtown, campus tours, and setting up your Banking.
+International Passport officially begins with breakfast at 9:00am on Friday, August 28.
+Please do not plan to arrive later than 2:00pm August 26 or before August 25.
+Housing is NOT available before August 25.

 If you are arriving at the Grand Rapids airport (Gerald R. Ford International), train station, or bus station, Calvin will make arrangements to pick you up.
-Any other city is too far for us to pick you up.
+Any other city is too far for us to pick you up from so you'll need to find connecting transportation to Grand Rapids.
 You may want to look into connecting transportation.
 Please complete the travel arrival form.
 When you get to campus please come to Schultze-Eldersveld (SE) residence hall for registration.
 (Directions)

 Students will stay in Schultze-Eldersveld (SE) residence hall.
 However, this may not be your permanent residence for the school year.
 Meals will be provided in the Calvin Dining Hall or by outside vendors.